About me

 • acute health issues

-With your consent, I can provide opportunities to connect with others who have been responding to hardship or injustice.
+With your consent, I can provide opportunities to join with others (anonymously) who have been responding to hardship or injustice.
 Some projects include anonymous letter writing and collective poetry tasks.
 These can provide ways to collectivise problems, share solidarity and resistance skills.

 I have facilitated various poetry groups including partnerships with Cumberland Women’s Health Centre and WestWords.
 These partnerships culminated in anthologies of poetry written by women who have negotiated contexts hostile to their humanity.
 Here you can read the poetry anthologies Apples: An Unapologetic Anthology From The Core and Undoing.

-If you are interested in participating in these projects or are interested in the varied intersections of poetry, meaning-making and community - get in touch with me.
+If you are interested in participating in these projects or are curious about the varied intersections of poetry, meaning-making and community, please get in touch with me.

 Acknowledgement of Country